lucasnasm/vuetify-vscode/documentation.md

 - vBtnFloating -> v-btn as floating
 - vBtnLoader -> v-btn with a loader when clicked
 - vBtnLoaderCustom -> v-btn with custom loader example
-- vBtnOutline -> v-btn with outline prop
+- vBtnOutlined -> v-btn with outlined prop
 - vBtnRound -> v-btn with round prop
 - vBtnBlock -> v-btn with block prop
 ### BUTTONS: FLOATING ACTIBUTTONS